rivertam2016/pyCMR3/README.md

 Each subject has three associated files, each located in one of three
 directories: pres_files, rec_files, and eval_files.

-The pres_files/ directory contains the lists of items that were presented to each subject.
+1. pres_files/  contains the lists of items that were presented to each subject.

-The rec_files/ directory contains the lists of items that were recalled by each subject after studying each list in their pres_nos_LTP***.txt file in pres_files.
+2. rec_files/  contains the lists of items that were recalled by each subject after studying each list in their pres_nos_LTP***.txt file in pres_files.

-The eval_files/ directory contains files that have the emotional valence codes that correspond to each subject's presented-items.
+3. eval_files/  contains files that have the emotional valence codes that correspond to each subject's presented-items.